DestinyIsChoice/musicplayer/README.md

 # musicplayer
-Ultra lightweight python music player.
+Ultra lightweight python music player

 The dependencies are as follows: